-How do attendants clock-in and clock-out?
+How do service provider and CDS employees clock in and clock out?

-Attendants must use one of the following to clock-in and clock-out:
+Service providers and CDS employees must use one of the following acceptable methods to clock in and clock out of the EVV system:

-- The attendant's smart phone using an EVV mobile method - · An EVV alternative device - Your home landline telephone (but only with your permission)
+- · EVV mobile method

+- · Your home phone (but only with your permission)

+- · EVV alternative device

-You aren't allowed to clock-in or clock-out of the EVV system for the attendant for any reason.
-If you clock-in or clock-out for your attendant, a Medicaid fraud referral may be made to the Office of Inspector General, which may end up affecting your ability to get services.
+You aren't allowed to clock in or clock out of the EVV system for the service provider or CDS employee for any reason.
+If you clock in or clock out for your service provider or CDS employee, a Medicaid fraud referral may be made to the Office of Inspector General, which may end up affecting your ability to get services.

-What if I don't have a home landline telephone or I don't want my attendant to use my home landline?
+What if I don't have a home landline or I don't want my service provider or CDS employee to use my home landline?

-If you don't have a home landline telephone, or don't want your attendant to use your home landline phone, tell this to your attendant or nurse as soon as possible.
+If you don't have a home landline, or don't want your service provider or CDS employee to use your home landline, tell this to your service provider or CDS employee as soon as possible.

-The following are two options available other than your home landline that your attendant may use to clock-in and clock-out.
+The following are two options available other than your home landline that your service provider or CDS employee may use to clock in and clock out.